vocalpy/vocalpy/docs/user/howto/use-vocalpy-with-scikit-learn.md

 # How to use VocalPy with scikit-learn to fit supervised learning models to acoustic features

 Many analyses in bioacoustics and communication rely on machine learning models.
-For example, it is common to fit a classifier to acoustic features extracted from a set of sounds so that the classifier predicts the individual that emitted the sound.
-Many papers argue based on the accuracy of the fit classifier that information is present in the sound that tells other conspecifics the identity of the individual.
+For example, it is common to use supervised machine learning models to support the idea that vocalizations contain information about individual identity or emotional valence.
+This is done by showing that a classifier can successfully predict the identity or valence of vocalizations when fit to acoustic features extracted from the sounds.
+See for example [1] or [2].

 scikit-learn is one of the most widely used library in the Python programming language for fitting supervised machine learning models.
-How can you extract acoustic features from sounds and then fit a model to those features with scikit-learn?
-In this notebook we walk through an example of classifying individual zebra finches using acoustic parameters extracted from their calls.

-Please note that material here is adapted in part from https://github.com/theunissenlab/BioSoundTutorial
+Here we will show you how to extract acoustics features from sounds using VocalPy, and then fit a model to those features with scikit-learn.
+The example we will walk through is of classifying individual zebra finches using acoustic parameters extracted from their calls.
+The material here is adapted in part from the BioSound tutorial from the Theunissen lab (https://github.com/theunissenlab/BioSoundTutorial) that demonstrates how to use their library soundsig (https://github.com/theunissenlab/soundsig).

 ```{code-cell} ipython3
 import numpy as np